bitimad/Logistic-Regression-/README.md

 If the logistic is strictly inferior to 0.5 we predict class 0 , else we predict class 1.

 This is a beginners code that directly goes through the essetials of logistic regression , as in calculating the sigmoid function , training and fitting process.

+For more in détails about logistic regression: https://en.wikipedia.org/wiki/Logistic_regression